gagliardetto/codemill/README.md

 ![codemill-gin-untrustedflowsource](https://user-images.githubusercontent.com/15271561/109023418-70eac100-76c5-11eb-82e3-826fbf0be089.gif)

-The second model we will add to the `Gin` spec is an `TaintTracking` model, which defines taint propagation in functions and methods:
+The second model we will add to the `Gin` spec is a `TaintTracking` model, which defines taint propagation in functions and methods:

 ![codemill-gin-tainttracking](https://user-images.githubusercontent.com/15271561/109023904-db9bfc80-76c5-11eb-9449-f264bc3b8886.gif)